MetaMask/metamask-android-sdk/README.md

 #### 3.1.
 Use the provider object directly

-Use the `ethereum` provider object directly to connect your dapp to MetaMask by adding the following code to your project file:
+The SDK supports both callbacks and coroutines.
+If using callbacks use `Ethereum` object and if using coroutines use `EthereumFlow` object.
+Use the `Ethereum` or `EthereumFlow`  provider object directly to connect your dapp to MetaMask by adding the following code to your project file:

 ```kotlin